RSS-Bridge/rss-bridge/README.md

 [![Deploy to Cloudron](https://cloudron.io/img/button.svg)](https://www.cloudron.io/store/com.rssbridgeapp.cloudronapp.html)
 [![Run on PikaPods](https://www.pikapods.com/static/run-button.svg)](https://www.pikapods.com/pods?run=rssbridge)

 The Heroku quick deploy currently does not work.
-It might possibly work if you fork this repo and modify the `repository` in `scalingo.json`.
+It might work if you fork this repo and modify the `repository` in `scalingo.json`.
 See https://github.com/RSS-Bridge/rss-bridge/issues/2688

 Learn more in
 [Installation](https://rss-bridge.github.io/rss-bridge/For_Hosts/Installation.html).

 ## How-to

+### How to remove all cache items

+As current user:

+    bin/cache-clear

+As user rss-bridge:

+    sudo -u rss-bridge bin/cache-clear

+As root:

+    sudo bin/cache-clear

 ### How to fix "PHP Fatal error:  Uncaught Exception: The FileCache path is not writable"